Frequently Asked Questions

 If you are a current, full-time Emory Law faculty member, please contact the Scholarly Commons administrator with inquiries about inclusion.
 We are not currently collecting student works.

-For a work to be included in the Emory Law Scholarly Commons, the author must either hold the copyright, have reserved the right to publicly post the work in an open access institutional repository, or have obtained permission from the publisher to post the work.
+For a work to be included in the Emory Law Scholarly Commons, the author must either hold the copyright, have reserved the right to publicly post the work in an open access, non-commercial institutional repository, or have obtained permission from the publisher to post the work.
 Publisher policies are checked against the SHERPA RoMEO database, but please note that not all publishers or journals are accurately or completely represented there.
+In some cases, law reviews require faculty to wait for six or twelve months before posting to a repository, and some publishers do not allow for posting to a repository.

 Publication agreements with student-edited law school journals generally include a reservation of rights to post and share based on the AALS Model Author/Journal Agreement.
 See Ass’n of American Law Schools, Proceedings 471-74 (1998).